 We get a lot of questions from companies that are considering English language classes for their employees.
 We know that choosing whether to offer training and selecting a firm to provide it are big decisions.
 To make the whole process easier for you, we collected and answered some of the most frequently asked questions about English language training.

-Who should study English?
+Who should study English as a Second Language?

 Since English is the global lingua franca of business, just about anyone would benefit from developing their ability to do business in English.
 But English language training is especially important for the following groups of employees: